 In order to get the best lifespace from your disposal batteries, it's best to store them at room temperature and avoid humid environments like bathrooms.
 You should also leave the battery compartment door open overnight, to reduce moisture and avoid contact with other metal objects that may short-circuit the battery.

-Rechargeable hearing aid batteries are quite common, but they are generally only available for behind-the-ear style hearing aids.
+Rechargeable hearing aids are quite common, but they are generally only available for behind-the-ear style hearing aids.
 Users are required to charge them overnight in order to keep them functional and they usually come with their own docking station for charging.

-It’s also important to remember that you need to be near a power source in order to charge these batteries, so it may be a good idea to carry some disposable batteries in the case of a power cut or if you were to go offgrid like camping.
+It’s also important to remember that you need to be near a power source in order to charge the batteries.

-Rechargeable hearing aid batteries are efficient and reliable for the user and also better for the environment, compared to disposable ones
+Rechargeable hearing aids are efficient and reliable for the user and also better for the environment, compared to disposable ones.

 © 2019 Lisburn Hearing Centre | http:/